 Sounders U-23 soccer

 Want a fun soccer game without a trek to Seattle to see the major league soccer (MLS) Sounders team?
 Checkout the U-23 Sounder soccer team games - they are a lot of fun and cost a fraction of the cost.
-In fact, my husband brought my son to a Sounders U-23 soccer game this past weekend in Tumwater, Washington.
-My son was FREE (age 4) and my husband’s ticket was only $10.
 There are additional Northwest soccer teams as part of the Premier Development League.

 Seattle Storm basketball